Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

     }
 ```

-which causes the `borrow` function to revert due to insufficient collateral at the following line:
+which causes the `borrow` function to revert with the `INSUFFICIENT_COLLATERAL` error at the following line:

 ```javascript
     function borrow(